box/developer.box.com/guides/metadata/queries/indexes.md

 </Message>

-To create an index, we will need to be informed of the intended query will be run including the exact values for the `from​`, `​query​`, and `​order_by​` parameters of the request.
+To create an index, we will need to be informed of the intended query to be run, including the exact values for the `from​`, `​query​`, and `​order_by​` parameters of the request.

-An index will then be created and you will be provided with the the name of this index which then needs be used in the `​use_index​` parameter of a query request.
+An index will then be created and you will be provided with the the name of this index.
 If you prefer to specify a name for the index please provide that name upon requesting the index.

+Indexes are automatically applied during the metadata querying process when more than 10,000 files or folders are being searched.
+No further action beyond creating the index is needed to have the index applied.

 <Message warning>